benedictaquino/football-guys/README.md

 The goal of this project is to utilize computational topology to understand the structure of a high-dimensional data set in an effort to overcome the [curse of dimensionality].
-One of the obvious issues with high-dimensional data sets is that it becomes difficult to visualize.
-I aim to use topological methods to construct [simplicial complexes] that represent the data.
-Ideally, I will be able to glean valuable insights about the data throughinspection of these complexes.
+The most obvious issue with high dimensionality is that visualization becomes difficult.
+Another issue with high dimensionality is that the concept of distance loses meaning as the number of dimensions grow, so clustering becomes difficult.
+My goal was to construct simplicial complices that represented the data in order to tackle these problems.

+## Data

 I analyzed the 2017 Fantasy Football data that I sourced from the [NFL Fantasy Football API](http://api.fantasy.nfl.com/).
 The data is fairly